Ameesha98/Feedback-Portal-Website-/README.md

 * To enable students to give feedback and suggestions on various topics and sending enabling them to keep a track of their responses.
 * To enable students to contack the university authorities at just a click.
 * To enable them to gain more information about the university.

+#### References:

+A special thanks to www.styleshout.com for their layouts and ideas.